Trust-Company-of-America/tca_puppet-chsec/README.md

 ## Limitations

 This was written for AIX.
-Other OS' have other ways to do the same things, I wanted one that worked with AIX's standard commands for manipulating entries in security files.
+Other OS' have other ways to do the same thing, I wanted one that worked with AIX's standard commands for manipulating entries in security files.
+This should work for any file that the AIX 'chsec' command will work with.
+See the AIX 'chsec' man page for a listing.

 This version has been deployed on PE 2015.3.3.
 An internally produced version ran on 3.7, but was never released to the forge.
 This version hasn't been tested on the older